 When search results contain the records of interest, export a spreadsheet containing the Scopus metadata that maps to the schema of the target publication/collection in the IR.

-Export options include a duplication check function that identifies likely duplicates in the selected publication or in all publications of a given type.
+Export options include a duplication check function that identifies likely duplicates either in the selected publication or in all publications of a given type.

-If the duplicate check option is chosen, a column appears in the prepopulated spreadsheet with a “likely duplicate” flag for matching works (based on metadata such as title and first author name, DOI, and journal title).
+If one of the duplication check options is chosen, a column appears in the prepopulated spreadsheet with a “Likely Duplicate” flag for matching works in the IR (based on metadata such as title, first author name, DOI, and journal title).
 A second column provides the URLs of the detected duplicates for easy inspection.

 The spreadsheet format allows you to review, add, and fine-tune the metadata, if needed, before importing to DC.
 Depending on whether your IR hosts metadata-only records or requires full-text copies with records, the spreadsheet format also allows you to have a “worklist document” to then seek faculty/researcher approvals, check publisher rights and permissions, and request/obtain permitted full-text copies of works.
 Results from those optional steps can then be incorporated into the batch upload spreadsheet.